eandrade0010/summit/intellectual/BOOKS.md

 41. *Twilight of the Idols* by Friedrich Nietzche
 42. *Cat's Cradle* by Kurt Vonnegut
 43. *The Antichrist* by Friedrich Nietzche
+44. *The Autobiography of Malcolm X* as told to Alex Haley